 Hell yeah, brother.

 I trashed Drake before Week 6 when I urged you to pick up Edmonds, but I’m chalking that up to poor timing.
 Drake played a big part in the Cardinals’ manhandling of the beat-up and de-moralized Dallas Cowboys on Monday Night Football, but before this week, the fifth-year back was averaging 67.2 yards from scrimmage per game on 3.7 yards per touch.
-This one performance, which came against the second-worst run defense in the league, accounts for one-third of his total yards this season.
+That one performance, which came against the league’s second-worst run defense, accounts for one-third of his yards this season.

 This upcoming matchup strikes me as one of those “Edmonds is going to outperform Drake” kind of weeks.
 As good as the Cardinals’ defense has looked so far, they haven’t had to play the Seahawks yet.
 You know, the team averaging a league-best 33.8 points per game.
 On top of that, they’re allowing just 100.8 rushing yards per game on 3.9 yards per carry.
 Both of those marks are the seventh-best in the league in their respective categories.

-I think it’s safe to assume that Kyler Murray is going to throw the ball a lot more than he did against the Cowboys.
-That means you’ll be seeing Edmonds more this week, since Drake is seldom used (and also pretty much worthless) as a receiver.
-While he may not rack up too many yards, bank on Edmonds to get plenty of receptions from screens and check downs.
+I’m confidently assuming Kyler Murray is going to throw the ball a lot more than he did against the Cowboys.
+That means you’ll see more of Edmonds this week, as Drake is seldom used (and pretty much worthless) as a receiver.
+While he may not rack up too many yards, bank on Edmonds to get plenty of receptions from dump-offs.
 That’s why you can trust him as a flex in PPR.
 He may not have too high of a ceiling, but he has a double-digit floor.